hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/cloud-wallets.md

 # Customising the card store

-Business network cards can be stored in a local wallet or a cloud wallet.
-The local wallet is the default and can be found in the `/home/username/.composer` directory, however, local wallets can be problematic for applications running in cloud environments.
-By using cloud wallets, users can control where business network cards and the certificates and private keys used for {{site.data.conrefs.hlf_full}} authentication are stored.
+The default card store is the `/home/username/.composer` directory on the host machine.
+Local wallets can be problematic for applications running in cloud environments, and it may be desired to have the card store at different directory location.
+By using custom wallets, users can control where business network cards and the certificates and private keys used for {{site.data.conrefs.hlf_full}} authentication are stored.

->Please note: any custom cloud wallet implementations **must** include the `composer-wallet` prefix in the module name.

 ## Architecture